 Building a More Sustainable and Resilient Future

-City of Orlando and the University of Central Florida
+City of Orlando, Orange County and the University of Central Florida

-UCF National Centre for Integrated Coastal Research, UCF Rosen College of Hospitality Management
+UCF National Center for Integrated Coastal Research, UCF Rosen College of Hospitality Management

 and the UCF Center for Global Economic and Environmental Opportunity